jgarro-MrG/studies-project/controlFlow.md

 Definition of the concept

 #### Implementation
-Explanation of how the concept is inmplemented in JavaScript
+Explanation of how the concept is implemented in JavaScript

 ### Examples
 ```js